gvwilson/thirdbit/src/fiction/iffy/index.md

 he said without looking at her.
 "We're gonna be here for a bit."

-"A bit" turned out to be three long days.
+"A bit" turned out to be three days.
 They stood watches,
-just as Iffy had on the *Guinevere*, so that one of them could always keep an eye on the sensors that warned them if anyone was near on the surface.
+just as Iffy had on the *Guinevere*, so that one of them always had an eye on the sensors that warned them if anyone was near on the surface.
 That happened twice the first day and once again faintly on the second.